-Please do not touch any other pipe work or controls.
+Please do not touch any other pipework or controls.

-It is important that the HIU electricity supply switch remains switched on
+It is important that the HIU electricity supply switch remains switched on.

-For further information please refer to the manufacturer's information in the Handover Pack a) Thermostats
+For further information please refer to the manufacturer's information in the Customer's Pack

-These notes explain how to control your heating and their controls to give the results you require.
+These notes explain how to control your heating and hot water systems and their controls to give the results you require.